 Detailed analysis of incompressible/compressible, viscous/inviscid, laminar/turbulent, and developing fluid flows on a particle/point control volume basis.

 (3-0) Cr.
-3. S. Prereq: M E 332 or CH E 381
+3. S. Prereq: Graduate Standing or Permission of Instructor

 Thermochemistry and transport theory applied to combustion.
 Gas phase equilibrium.
 Energy balances.
 Reaction kinetics.
 Flame temperatures, speed, ignition, and extinction.
 Premixed and diffusion flames.
 Combustion aerodynamics.
 Mechanisms of air pollution.

-M E 545.
+ME 5450.
 Thermal Systems Design.

 (3-0) Cr.
 3. Alt.
-F., offered even-numbered years.
-Prereq: M E 436
+S., offered odd-numbered years.
+Prereq: Graduate Standing or Permission of Instructor

 Integrating thermodynamics, fluid mechanics, and heat transfer to model thermal equipment and to simulate thermal systems.
 Second law and parametric analysis; cost estimation, life cycle analysis and optimization.
 Some computer programming required.